Part II: Kernel Architecture

 Configuration

 The kernel requires integration with a hardware timer.
-The user must configure the hardware timer to trigger interrupts on overflow and call qrt_systimer_configure(), providing:
+The user must configure the hardware timer to trigger interrupts on overflow and provide qrt_systimer_configure() with the following parameters:

 The hardware timer’s interrupt handler must invoke qrt_systimer_handler().
-The kernel manages Nested Vectored Interrupt Controller (NVIC) configuration for the hardware timer.
+The kernel manages the interrupt controller configuration for the hardware timer.

 Precise Scheduling